 Though temperature loggers were deployed by the NWAI previously in 2002 and 2005, the details of how and where they were deployed were not recorded.
-Therefore, this year provided a learning curve for the association.
+Therefore, 2017 provided a learning curve for the association and 2018 continued in that respect.
 Initially, we were worried that people would remove or tamper with a large number of our loggers and we expected a loss of 10-20%.
-In fact, only one was taken and three were tampered with.
+In fact, only two were taken/lost in 2018 and none appeared to be tampered with.

-The hot, dry weather resulted in record low water levels on the Nashwaak and most loggers had to be moved in late July to ensure that they remained under water.
-We did find one logger in early August that had emerged; however, we are confident that the others remained submerged though many would have been quite close to the surface of the river, which will have had a result on the data collected.
-The loggers were initially installed in approximately knee-deep water (~0.5 to 0.75 m).
-However, in subsequent years, we will ensure that the loggers are deployed in slightly deeper water to prevent having to move too many of them in mid-summer.
-We found it difficult to find locations that were not too deep in the spring and fall (if the water is too deep, installation and removal is very difficult) but still remained underwater in mid summer.
+In 2017, we had issues with low water levels and had to move almost all of our loggers.
+In 2018 we placed them in deeper water and none had to be moved.
+However, we found it difficult to find locations that were not too deep in the spring and fall (if the water is too deep, installation and removal is very difficult) but still remained underwater in mid summer.
 In addition, finding appropriate substrate (gravel substrate is ideal) was challenging in some locations.

-The final challenge we faced was that the wire used to secure the logger to the casing began to rust very quickly, despite being stainless steel.
+Another challenge we faced in 2017 was that the wire used to secure the logger to the casing began to rust very quickly, despite being stainless steel.
 Therefore, zip ties were added to the casing to prevent the logger from floating to the top and being lost.
-The bottom of the PVC was touching the substrate, which prevented the logger from falling out of the bottom of the casing.
-However, one logger was lost upon retrieval when the casing was pulled but the wire had snapped causing the logger to drop out of the bottom of the casing and into the current.
-In subsequent years, we will use stronger or coated wire and zip ties to ensure that the logger cannot come out of the casing.
+In 2018 we changed from multistrand wire to solid picture wire and this held up better.
+We also added a small, thin zip tie to back up the wire.